top of page

 Kateri, a golden eagle injured by a car, is part of the Raptor Exhibit at the Buffalo Bill Center.
 Coming soon here.

 COMING SOON: We're back from a road trip to Cody, Wyoming, with a store of wonders including the Draper Museum Raptor Exhibit and a raptors' show at the Buffalo Bill Center of the West.
-Remember to explore, learn and live and catch us weekends and Wednesdays at www.whereiscookie.com
+Remember to explore, learn and live and catch us weekly for a fresh spin on travel, nature, performance and more at www.whereiscookie.com

 Comments